lyndon-trash/project-tradebutler/README.md

 # Project: Trade Butler
-A trading assistant platform for assisting busy individuals with their stock portfolios
+A trading assistant platform for assisting busy individuals with their stock portfolios.
+This problem is close to heart and inspired by the manga "[Investor Z](http://animanga.wikia.com/wiki/Investor_Z)".

 [System Architecture](ARCHITECTURE.md)